social-web-foundation/places.pub/README.md

 #### URL

-Each OpenStreetMap place is represented as an ActivityPub object, with an http URL as its `id`.
+Each OpenStreetMap place is represented as an ActivityPub object, with an https URL as its `id`.
 OpenStreetMaps places have one of three types: `node`, `way`, or `relation`.

+- `node`: A single point on the planet, with a latitude and longitude.
+- `way`: A series of points.
+It can be closed (the ends connect) or open (they don't).
+A way can be a line (like a road) or a polygon (like a building).
+- `relation`: A collection of nodes and ways.
+A relation can be used to represent a complex object, like a bus route or a building with multiple parts.

 The `type` field in the ActivityPub object URL is set to the type of the OpenStreetMap place.
 So, the URL for a place matches the URL template:

 ```
 https://places.pub/{type}/{id}